olamide-analyst/SQL-projects-/README.md

 * What’s the average CO level across all locations?
 * Do higher temperatures correlate with higher PM2.5 levels?
 * Rank all locations by average pollution level
-* which locations have the worst “overall pollution”?
+* which locations have the worst overall pollution?

 See: `analysis.ipynb`

 ## Only SQL concepts used: